 I conduct experimental research to explore how prosody affects speech perception and the mental representations of phonetic and phonological knowledge.
-Some themes in my research are:
+Some themes in my research are the following:

 Basic research into prosodic systems.
 It addresses questions like: